Praying God's Character Into Your Children

 "The most important one," answered Jesus, "is this: ‘Hear, O Israel, the Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbor as yourself.’
 There is no commandment greater than these" (Mark 12:29-31).

 Prayer: Father, You have given us two commandments that You consider to be the greatest of all of Your commandments.
 Give my child a burning desire to love You with all of his/her heart and soul and mind and strength.
-May he/she always love his/her neighbor as much as he/she loves himself/herself.
+May he/she always love his/her neighbor as much as he/she loves him/herself.

 "But love your enemies, do good to them, and lend to them without expecting to get anything back.
-Then your reward will be great, and you will be sons of the Most High, because He is kind to the ungrateful and wicked" (Luke 6:35).
+Then your reward will be great, and you will be sons of the Most High, because he is kind to the ungrateful and wicked" (Luke 6:35).

 Prayer: Lord, it’s hard for kids to love their enemies.
 Give my child Your supernatural love so that he/she can "do good" to those who are unkind or hurtful to him/her, and so that he/she can become a son/daughter of Yours, Most High God!